5 ways to minimise cyber security threats to your supply chain

 Privacy:

-Make sure there is a clear footprint of where your data is hosted.
-Are you following data privacy regulations for your network – for example GDPR?
-Do you know what happens to your data in certain applications when your contract ends?
-It is your responsibility to know who has access to your data and the rules that your data is subject with regards to the software and applications you use.
+It is your responsibility to know who has access to your data and the rules that your data is subject regarding the software and applications you use.

 Compliance:

-Understand the certifications and industry standards your business has around security, data availability and confidentiality.
-You should also consider any other organisations/applications you depend upon.
-For example, one of the highest standards of compliance (and the only internationally recognised certifiable information security standard) is ISO-27001 certification.
-ISO-27001 is a framework for an organisation’s information security management system (ISMS).
-When you’re vetting companies or applications to work with, it’s a good sign of the quality of their security practices.
+Understand your business certifications and industry standards around security, data availability and confidentiality and consider any other organisations/applications you depend on.
+For example, one of the highest compliance standards (and the only internationally recognised certifiable information security standard) is ISO-27001 certification, a framework for information security management systems (ISMS).
+When you vet companies or applications to work with, it’s a good sign of the quality of their security practices.

 Mitigating threats to cyber security

-Nowadays, digitalisation inherently includes risk so it’s important to be proactive and safeguard your supply chain as much as possible.
+Increased digitalisation naturally increases risk, so it’s essential to be proactive and safeguard your supply chain as much as possible.
 Here are some steps you can take to help mitigate those risks.

-1. Evaluate the security of your business and any other third-party suppliers and vendors in your network.
+1. Evaluate the security of your business and any other third-party suppliers and vendors in your network to understand the risks.

 If your business’ cyber security was breached in a cyber attack, what is the most valuable information the hackers could find?
 That’s where you need to focus your greatest security efforts.
 Likewise, you need to know when other organisations in your network are breached.
 What data of yours is accessible through their systems?
 What can you do to minimise risk here?

 This is exactly what it sounds like – assume that every data, user, application or connected device isn’t secure until proven otherwise.
-And like the first section states, security is ongoing.
-Continually authenticating, verifying and monitoring is key, especially as workers are increasingly going remote and using different devices and networks.
+As security is ongoing, continually authenticating, verifying, and monitoring is crucial, especially as remote working has become more common and teams use different devices and networks.

 5. Hope for the best, prepare for the worst.

 No one wants a data breach, but no cyber security is 100%.
 In the event of a breach, what are your steps for damage control?
 This includes breaches within your business and its network.
-If they are hacked, what is their plan for alerting you?
-Containment and minimising damage is paramount, and any response needs to be rehearsed, swift and effective.
+If they are hacked, how will they alert you?
+Containment and minimising damage are paramount, and any response needs to be rehearsed, swift and effective.

-Supply chain cyber security is a large task to undertake, but it is key to success.
-Start by increasing communication and transparency within your company, building trust with any third party organisations in your supply chain and outlining an effective containment plan in case of a breach.
+Supply chain cyber security is a huge task, but one that’s critical to success.
+While it might seem overwhelming, start by understanding you business and risks.
+You can then increase communication and transparency within your company, build trust with any third party organisations in your supply chain and outline an effective containment plan in case of a breach.

 Traditional red Chinese New Year lanterns for Chinese New Year supply chain disruptions